publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch8/schI/m__us_usc_t42_s1437a.md

  __Amendments__

     2014—Subsec. (a)(2)(B)(i).
 [Pub.
+L. 113–235, § 238(3)][/us/pl/113/235/s238/3], substituted “If” for “Public housing agencies must comply by June 1, 2014, with the requirement of this clause, except that if” in concluding provisions.

+    [Pub.
+L. 113–235, § 238(1)][/us/pl/113/235/s238/1], substituted “which—” for “which shall not be lower than 80 percent of the applicable fair market rental established under [section 1437f(c) of this title][/us/usc/t42/s1437f/c] and which shall—” in introductory provisions, added subcl.
+(I), and struck out former subcl.
+(I) which read as follows: “be based on the rental value of the unit, as determined by the public housing agency; and”.

+    [Pub.
 L. 113–76, § 210(2)][/us/pl/113/76/s210/2], inserted concluding provisions and struck out former concluding provisions, which read as follows: “The rental amount for a dwelling unit shall be considered to comply with the requirements of this clause if such amount does not exceed the actual monthly costs to the public housing agency attributable to providing and operating the dwelling unit.
 The preceding sentence may not be construed to require establishment of rental amounts equal to or based on operating costs or to prevent public housing agencies from developing flat rents required under this clause in any other manner that may comply with this clause.”

     [Pub.
 L. 113–76, § 210(1)][/us/pl/113/76/s210/1], substtituted “Each” for “Except as otherwise provided under this clause, each” and inserted “not be lower than 80 percent of the applicable fair market rental established under [section 1437f(c) of this title][/us/usc/t42/s1437f/c] and which shall” after “which shall”.

+    Subsec. (a)(2)(B)(i)(II).
+[Pub.
+L. 113–235, § 238(2)][/us/pl/113/235/s238/2], inserted “shall” before “be designed”.

     Subsec. (b)(2).
 [Pub.
 L. 113–76, § 238(a)][/us/pl/113/76/s238/a], designated first sentence as subpar.
 (A), second sentence as subpar.
 (B), and remaining sentences as subpar.
 (D), and added subpar.
 (C).